Bamber Gascoigne: Other activities

 Gascoigne established an online history encyclopaedia, HistoryWorld, based on British history.
-He had already published a hard copy of this encyclopaedia, though saw the internet as an opportunity to reach millions more than the book alone.
+He had already published a hard copy of this encyclopaedia, but he saw the internet as an opportunity to reach millions more people than would see the book.
 He also established TimeSearch, which presents multiple searchable timelines collected from various websites.

 Gascoigne was a lifelong supporter of the Liberal Party and subsequently the Liberal Democrats.
 He publicly endorsed the latter during their 2019 general election campaign.
 In August 2014, Gascoigne was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 On the death of his great-aunt Mary Innes-Ker, Duchess of Roxburghe, in 2014, Gascoigne inherited an estate at West Horsley, Surrey, including West Horsley Place, a large country house dating from the 16th century.
-Gascoigne sold some of the late Duchess's possessions using the proceeds to restore the house, which was followed by the building of an opera house in its grounds, the Theatre in the Woods, which serves as the home base of the Grange Park Opera.
-An original pencil and chalk study for the painting Flaming June by Sir Frederic Leighton was found on the back of a bedroom door in the house.
-Art historians had known a sketch existed as it had been included in an art magazine in 1895, but did not know who owned it; it was probably bought by the Duchess's paternal grandfather after Leighton's death.
-Since 2019, West Horsley Place has been used as the filming location for the fictional Button House in the BBC TV comedy series Ghosts.
+Gascoigne sold some of the late Duchess's possessions and used the proceeds to restore the house.
+This was followed by the building of an opera house in its grounds, the Theatre in the Woods, which serves as the home base of the Grange Park Opera.
+An original pencil-and-chalk study for the painting Flaming June by Sir Frederic Leighton was found on the back of a bedroom door in the house.
+Art historians knew a sketch had existed, for it was published in an art magazine in 1895, but did not know who had owned it; it was probably bought by the Duchess's paternal grandfather after Leighton's death.
+From 2018 until 2023, West Horsley Place was used as the filming location for the fictional Button House in the BBC TV comedy series Ghosts.